Do you know what a copywriter does?

 To fill in some of the blanks, here’s a quick introduction to copywriting: What it is, what it’s not, and why your business can’t afford to let it be an afterthought.
 Ready?
 Here we go.

-What is copy?
+Okay, so what is copy?

 A copywriter, as you might have guessed, is the person penning those persuasive words.